 My name is (Your name) and I have a keen interest in renting the apartment you have available at (Property name or address).

 I currently live at (Your current address) and have lived there for (XX) years.
 I am looking for a new place to live because (reason for moving: closer to home, closer to family, downsizing, etc.).
-I find your (apartment community/available unit/rental home) particularly appealing because (list specifically why you want to live in this property).[The next two paragraphs apply only for potential tenants who will be utilizing an assistance program; omit if not applicable.]
+I find your (apartment community/available unit/rental home) particularly appealing because (list specifically why you want to live in this property).[The next two paragraphs apply only to potential tenants who will be utilizing an assistance program; omit if not applicable.]

 Per the plan, I will pay (XX percent) of my monthly adjusted income toward rent, enabling me to make rent, in full, each month with no problem.
 (Program name) pays the remainder of my rent each month.